August Ames: Death

 In December 2017, Ames was due to perform in a scene, but withdrew when she learned that the co-star was a man who had appeared in gay pornography.
 On December 3, 2017, Ames wrote on Twitter:

 The tweet drew criticism and abuse from social media users.
 Ames, who was bisexual, defended her right to exercise her sexual autonomy in a subsequent tweet.
 According to an article subsequently published in Rolling Stone, the tweet and its response revealed a "schism" in the porn industry between those who believed that there is a lower chance of sexually transmitted infections for women who film with men who perform exclusively with women than with men who perform with both men and women, and those who believed the standard to be flawed and homophobic.

 On December 5, 2017, two days after her tweet, Ames was found dead in a park in Camarillo, California, at the age of 23.
 Her death was ruled a suicide due to asphyxia by hanging by the Ventura County Medical Examiner's Office.
 Upon her autopsy, toxicology results revealed that she had cocaine, marijuana, the antidepressant sertraline (Zoloft) and the anxiolytic alprazolam (Xanax) in her system at her time of death.

 Close friends blamed cyberbullying for her suicide.
 Her final tweet before suicide had been the words "Fuck y'all."
 Some pointed to a demand by Jaxton Wheeler, a pansexual performer, that Ames apologize or take a cyanide pill.
 Journalist Jon Ronson later found that Wheeler's tweet could not have been seen by Ames, as it was not released until after her death.
 However, questions about the degree to which cyberbullying might have contributed to Ames' death lingered for many months.

 Her brother and Ronson suggested that violence by Markus Dupree toward Ames during pornographic filming could have triggered traumatic memories or contributed to the suicide.
 She texted multiple people after filming to voice her distress over the scene, which was filmed about six weeks before her death.

-An investigation into her death was covered in the podcast series The Last Days of August by journalist Jon Ronson, who has a history of writing about both cyberbullying and the porn industry.
-In the podcast, Ronson explored the cyberbullying aspect of the story as well as multiple aspects of Ames's life including marital problems, social isolation, and her history of trauma, mental illness and substance abuse.
+Ronson, who has a history of writing about both cyberbullying and the porn industry, eventually released the investigation in a podcast series titled The Last Days of August.
+In the podcast, he explored the cyberbullying aspect of the story as well as multiple aspects of Ames's life including marital problems, social isolation, and her history of trauma, mental illness and substance abuse.
 Ronson concludes that a number of people around Ames contributed to her poor mental state that led to her death and draws comparisons between Ames's suicide and the fictional suicide of the young girl in J. B. Priestley's modern morality play An Inspector Calls (1945).

-In the wake of Ames's death and those of other adult performers that year, initiatives within the industry were proposed to deal with the issue, including The August Project, a hotline conceived by Moore, and Pineapple Support, a non-profit organization launched in April 2018 by British performer Leya Tanit.
+In the wake of Ames's death and those of other adult performers that year, initiatives within the industry were proposed to deal with the issue, including The August Project, a hotline conceived by Ames' widower, Kevin Moore, and Pineapple Support, a non-profit organization launched in April 2018 by British performer Leya Tanit.